Cherreads

 Bulma frowned.

-She tapped the side of the device with her palm.
+She smacked the side of the device with her palm.

-Don't start.
+Don't even start.
 I soldered your circuits myself last night.

 "Distance zero…"